 Scripps College is part of a unique model of higher education, a consortium of seven institutions that make up The Claremont Colleges: Claremont Graduate University, Claremont McKenna College, Harvey Mudd College, the Keck Graduate Institute of Applied Life Sciences, Pitzer College, Pomona College, and Scripps College.
 With an undergraduate student body of about 950 students, Scripps is the women’s college within the consortium.
 Students at the five undergraduate colleges can cross-register for classes, but each of The Claremont Colleges has its own faculty and campus.
 A unique feature of the undergraduate colleges is their joint programs, the most prominent of which is the W.M.
 Keck Science Center, which serves students from Claremont McKenna, Pitzer, and Scripps Colleges.

 Altogether, The Claremont Colleges enroll more than 6,300 full-time students.
 The combined faculty consists of nearly 700 professors, with approximately 1,600 staff and support personnel.
-The Claremont Colleges are nationally and internationally renowned for academic excellence, and, situated within an area that is only one-square mile, they are a classic example of the whole exceeding the sum of its parts.
+The Claremont Colleges are nationally and internationally renowned for academic excellence.
+Situated within an area that is only one-square mile, they are a classic example of the whole exceeding the sum of its parts.

 The Claremont Colleges’ shared resources

-Through The Claremont University Consortium, Scripps College provides academic resources and collegiate facilities that are equal to if not better than much larger institutions:
+Through The Claremont Colleges Services, Scripps College provides academic resources and collegiate facilities that are equal to if not better than much larger institutions: